viniciusoliveirasd/bert-applications/README.md

 | Toxic Comment Classification Challenge - Glove Comparation |  https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/ |Mean column-wise Area under ROC-Curve // Glove: 0.97718 Vs Bert: 0.97922 |
 | French transformation of word vectors |  https://www.kaggle.com/c/detecting-insults-in-social-commentary | Extracted Word vectors but did not implement a specific task |

+Fake News Detection:
+To run the finetune BERT for this competition please download the dataset from the Kaggle competition in put it in the same folder of the `train.py` script inside a folder called `input`.

 For the moment we are using Azure VM instances with a Tesla K80 GPU.
 Some tests were run in the GPU environment with TPU but results are not yet ready.